chrisK00/BugLab/README.md

 - EFcore Test Support - creates a in memory sqlite database
 - Moq for focused tests

 ## Contributions are highly appreciated!
 - Open up an issue for whatever you think should be implemented and is necessary for this type of project
 - Include as much information as possible in the issue, such as why this needs to be added/fixed.
 - Name your branch depending on what type of issue it is, is it a feature then use feature/[issueNumber]-[title]
-- Try to follow the already existing design in order to be consistent, but if you think that something could be done in a better way I would love to take a look a approach
+- Try to follow the already existing design in order to be consistent, but if you think that something could be done in a better way I would love to take a look at that approach

 - There are no dumb questions! feel free to message on discord ChrisK#8272